 This log is located at Admin_Applications\SSO_Diagnostic_Tests\ADFSDiagnostic.txt.

-Additionally, after you sign in to your Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune by using a federated account, you may receive a "Page not found" when you try to connect to AD FS.
+Additionally, after you sign in to your Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a federated account, you may receive a "Page not found" when you try to connect to AD FS.

 This issue may occur if one of the following conditions is true: